maurobringolf/maurobringolf/README.md

   My master thesis project at ETH Zürich.
 I am implementing a semantic method to mutate SMT-LIB formulas in a satisfiability-preserving way to help uncover bugs in widely used solvers like Z3 and CVC4.

-* Lambda Calculus [personal project] | *Haskell, Lambda Calculus, compiler, interpreter*
+* Lambda Calculus [[personal project](https://github.com/maurobringolf/lambda-calculus)] | *Haskell, Lambda Calculus, compiler, interpreter*

   I am writing a compiler for a small subset of Haskell to pure lambda calculus.
-Utterly useless and glorious.
+Useless but glorious.

 * Haskell bindings for Z3 [[opensource](https://github.com/IagoAbal/haskell-z3)] | *Haskell, Z3*